Theldwuyn/modal_react/readme.md

 - content: provide the desired content of the modal
 - buttonRef: provide the ref of the button used to open the modal, this one is required

+To close the modal, you can either click on the given close button or click outside of the modal.

 ## Example
 Here is a simple example of modal_react being used